 Decoding the transcriptional regulation of therapeutic responses

 The body’s defense system is finely tuned to detect, destroy, or export endogenous or foreign toxic substances.
-While this system has obvious protective benefits, it can also contribute to treatment failure by increasing drug resistance and toxicity.
-Our laboratory uses promiscuous nuclear receptors as a model to investigate the transcriptional regulation of response to therapeutics.
-Using small molecules to degrade these receptors, we are able to control their role in drug metabolism to help improve clinical intervention.
+While this system has obvious protective benefits, it can also contribute to treatment failure by decreasing drug efficacy and increasing drug resistance and toxicity.
+Our laboratory uses promiscuous xenobiotic nuclear receptors as a model to investigate the transcriptional regulation of response to therapeutics.
+Using small molecules to modulate these receptors, we are able to control their role in drug metabolism to help improve clinical intervention.